BallOfEnergy1/OCZ/README.md

+# OC-programs
+This is a repository with all of my programs that I plan to distribute.

-# OCZ2 (OCZip2)
+## OCZ2 (OCZip2)
-A program for a Minecraft mod called OpenComputers that centers around allowing easy compression and decompression of files and data.
+Compression/decompression library and program.

-## Compatibility
+### Compatibility
   OCZ has compatibility for other helper shell scripts and can be used in external programs.
 The functions exposed by the library consists of the following:

     ocz.compress(data, customValue, checksum, type) - Returns the data in a compressed format readable by the OCZ decompression function.